 Australia is modern, contemporary and multicultural and this is reflected in its buildings, fashion, recreation and foods.
 English is the national language but more than 300 languages are spoken in Australian homes.
 The most common are Mandarin, Italian, Arabic, Cantonese and Greek.

 Australia’s political stability, transparent regulatory system and sound governance frameworks underpin its economic resilience.
 (Source: Australia Benchmark Report)

 Australia is rated ‘triple A’ by all three global rating agencies and enjoys levels of net public debt that are among the lowest in the OECD.
 Its economy is considered one of the strongest, most stable and diverse in the world.
-In 2015, Australia entered its 25rd year of uninterrupted annual economic growth, averaging 3.3 per cent a year.
+As of 2019, Australia has 28 years of unbroken economic growth which is a world record.